Dragonfly Photography

 Smiling for the camera

-This dragonfly pulled vigorously, and became increasingly frustrated, trying to secure an easy meal
+This dragonfly pulled vigorously, and became increasingly agitated, missing lunch

-Then it struck me, what would happen if a fake dragonfly from my fly box was placed on the twig...
+Then it struck me, what would happen if I place a fake dragonfly on the twig...

 I began to wish I had a realistic orange dragonfly to place on the twig, to see what the reaction would be.
-The closest thing I had was a yellow and brown dragonfly, and perhaps putting some food in its grasp would entice the orange dragon to return.
+The closest thing I had was an old yellow and brown dragonfly, and perhaps putting some food in its grasp would entice the orange dragon to return.

 It returned with an attitude, no hesitation what so ever, it was time to attack.
-It was interesting watching how savage and angry the dragonfly's attitude was, clearly trying to tear apart the wings of my replica.
+It was interesting watching how savage and angry the dragonfly's attitude was, clearly trying to tear apart the wings of its foe

 I kept playing, and placed my dragonfly